Third wild card creates opportunity for another playoff team

 It’s the first year for the majors’ new playoff format – part of the negotiations that resulted in the March labor deal that ended a 99-day lockout.
 Each league has three wild cards, taking the postseason field from 10 to 12 teams.

 Philadelphia clinched its spot after Seattle secured an AL wild card on Friday night for its first playoff berth in 21 years.
-The other wild-card teams are Toronto and Tampa Bay in the AL, and San Diego and the NL East runner-up in the NL.
+The other wild-card teams are Toronto and Tampa Bay in the AL, and San Diego and the New York Mets in the NL.

 ”For us it was to end the drought so it gave us an extra opportunity,” Mariners infielder Ty France said. ”But I think it’s a cool, cool structure they have and setup they have.”